Dealing With Shingles: Risk, Prevention, & Treatment

 - 1 cup of pineapple, or any fruit (mango, kiwi, etc.)

 - 1/2 tsp freshly grated ginger

 Mix all the nutrients into a blender, and blend it with ice cubes if you want.
 Do this for about 30 seconds.
 Pour the juice into a mason jar and serve.

 Shingles is an extremely painful viral outbreak that is caused by the same virus that causes chickenpox.
 Nearly 90% of us currently carry this virus, and our immune system does a pretty good job of keeping the virus dormant most of the time.
 However, when our immune system becomes compromised or weakened from chronic stress and inflammation, recent illness, or a traumatic event, we can experience a painful, debilitating shingles outbreak.

 A shingles outbreak is characterized by pain in one area or one side of the body that is accompanied by a red, painful rash, and blisters that can last between three and five weeks.
 The best way to reduce your risk of a shingles outbreak is to keep your immune system in tiptop shape.
 Some of the tips to do this include eating foods rich in vitamin B, C and E, drinking plenty of water, exercising, getting adequate rest, and reducing your stress levels.

-Dr. Nancy also shared a recipe on how to make an organic, naturally sweet immune-boosting smoothie.
+We also shared a recipe for an organic, naturally sweet immune-boosting smoothie.
 Shingles is a fact of life but hopefully these tips can help you prevent an outbreak, or manage one when it comes.